Rob Ianello

-Robert S. Ianello (born November 4, 1965) is an American football coach, serving as the General Manager with the Kansas Jayhawks.
+Robert S. Ianello (born November 4, 1965) is an American college football coach.
+He is the general manager with the Kansas Jayhawks, a position he had held since the 2021 season.
 Ianello served as the head football coach at the University of Akron from 2010 to 2011, compiling a record of 2–22.
 He was fired after the 2011 season.
 He succeeded J. D. Brookhart, who was relieved of his duties after the 2009 season in which the Akron Zips went 3–9.
 Before he was hired at Akron, Ianello had been an assistant football coach since 1988, including stints at the University of Alabama, the University of Wisconsin, the University of Arizona, and the University of Notre Dame.

 Assistant coach

 For two years, Ianello was tight ends coach at the University of Wisconsin–Madison, when he then moved to the University of Notre Dame to be receivers coach and recruiting coordinator.
 Ianello briefly oversaw the Notre Dame football program after head coach Charlie Weis was fired and before Brian Kelly was hired.